Scuba Rebreather vs. Regulator – Ready to dive without Bubbles?

 If the computer does the calculations wrong and the carbon dioxide increases gradually in the loop then there’s no early warning.
 An open-circuit diving system/regulator breaks and you can switch to using the octopus of your dive buddy or use your Spare Air or pony bottle to safely return to the surface.

 There’s no such ‘Plan B’ when you use a rebreather for diving.
 If it fails during a scuba dive, then the consequences can be fatal.

 The regulator of your scuba gear is directly attached to your dive tank through a high-pressure hose.
 This means every time you take a breath from your regulator, you get a lungful of gas directly from your tank.

 Open Circuit Scuba Breathing System

-When you breathe out the gas is exhaled and goes through the regulator into the water in the form of bubbles.
-This is what divers call and open circuit diving system.
+When you breathe out the gas, including the carbon dioxide, is exhaled and goes through the regulator into the water in the form of bubbles.
+This is what divers call an open circuit diving system.